-We provide virtual campfires as a service, where we send each of your virtual team members a s’more kit and tiny tealight campfire.
+We provide virtual campfires as a service, where each of your virtual team members prepares a s’more kit and tiny tealight campfire.
 During the event we play nostalgic camp games and tell historic ghost stories like a strong theory that Abraham Lincoln haunted a lady’s dress.
 It’s fun, unique, wildly smart, and your team will love it.

 You can run your own virtual campfires too.
 You just need s’more ingredients for participants, tea lights and matches for the fire, and games and activities you can play together.